 - The Newark CARES Network: centering FCC providers and families

 - Tools for integrating self-care and wellness into daily routines

 - Engaging male caregivers to improve outcomes for children

 - Empowering women in community leadership for healthier families

-Speakers include: Anfal and Safir Jenkins, Newark SEPAC (Special Education Parent Advisory Council); DeNiqua Matias, Executive Director, Clinton Hill Community and Early Childhood Center; and Douglas McNeill Reed, Director of Partnerships, Black Men Heal.
+Speakers include Anfal and Safir Jenkins, Newark SEPAC (Special Education Parent Advisory Council); DeNiqua Matias, Executive Director, Clinton Hill Community, and Early Childhood Center; and Douglas McNeill Reed, Director of Partnerships, Black Men Heal.
 This summit is made possible due to the generosity of Columbia Bank, Victoria Foundation, Prudential Foundation, and Leon and Toby Cooperman Foundation.

-Click here to register for the SSLE Summit and to find the agenda.
+Click here to find the schedule.